ADD CONDITION

 Warnings and Precautions

-Before using this medication, talk to your doctor if you have a chronic cough due to smoking, asthma, or emphysema, or if your cough is accompanied by excessive mucus.
+Before using this medication, talk to your doctor if you have a chronic cough due to smoking, asthma, or emphysema, or if your cough comes with excessive mucus.
+If you notice that a sore mouth does not improve within seven days, or if you experience ongoing irritation, pain, or redness, stop taking the medication and reach out to your healthcare provider.

 Overdose